axboehm/TerrainDesigner/README.md

 Textures were made using Substance Designer, assets were textured using Substance Painter and Blender.<br />
 Some textures, such as those for the terrain and UI are created in code at runtime of the application.<br />
 <br />
-I made this application mainly as a tool to help me learn how to implement complex, interrelated systems that have to perform well to ensure a smooth user experience.<br />
+I made this application mainly as a tool to help me learn how to implement complex, interrelated systems that consistently have to perform well to ensure a smooth user experience.<br />
 The functionality that I implemented is limited in scope but still allowed me enough space to try out various implementations of the ideas I had.
 It also let me push the final product far enough to produce a polished result that shows a variety of skills.<br />

 ![Assets](./readmeImages/readmeAssets.jpg)